Skip to content

 ldapsearch -H ldap://your-server:389 -x -D "cn=admin,dc=example,dc=com" -W -b "dc=example,dc=com" "(cn=admins)" dn member uniqueMember memberUid

-Common Values by Server Type
+Common Filters by Server Type

 OpenLDAP (Standard)